 The last thing you want is a self-defense tool that fails when faced with a fight or flight situation.

 - 10 retailers websites

 - 250 product reviews

 - Several survival forums

 - Way too much Youtube!

-And have come up with this list of strong and durable canes that WILL be effective when the time comes to deliver a whomping.
+And have come up with this list of strong and durable canes and walking sticks that WILL be effective when the time comes to deliver a whomping.

 Our Top Pick